interesting line of thought , I really enjoyed this book and it’s stories.good

-Review from Running to the Edge →
+Review from Mine! →

 This book was so inspirational as a novice runner.
 It reminds me of why I continue to push myself at everything life has to offer.
 A must read!!!!